Reading content online isn’t easy. Blame it on distractions, short attention spans, and eye strain.

 When people read something on the web, they are usually searching for information.
 That means they want to find what they’re looking for fast.
 Without having to go through a long piece of content word for word.

 Reading online is 25% harder than reading print.
-Add to that another alarming fact — more than half of web visitors don’t last longer than 10 seconds on your page – and the value of scannable content is easy to understand.
+Add to that another alarming fact — more than half of web visitors don’t last longer than a minute on your page – and the value of scannable content is easy to understand.

 Microcontent can also help your website become more scannable.
 Microcontent consists of bits of content that enable the quick assimilation of key information.